TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

         browsable = yes
 ```

 I can now add a user.
-Again, I'm running as root and Samba requires the user also be a user on the machine, so I need to run the following command.
+Again, I'm running as root and Samba requires the user to also be a user on the machine, so I need to run the following command.

 ```sh
 sudo smbpasswd -a root